tylerneylon/math/randnn/randnn.md

 ](images/fig19@2x.png){#fig:fig19}

-Although the high-weight-scale images in the lower row may *look* interesting, they're not ideal for training because they are starting from an assumption of a very complex behavior of the data.
+Although the high-weight-scale images in the lower row may *look* interesting, they're not ideal for training because they are starting with an assumption that the data exhibits highly complex behavior.
 Any actual patterns in the data are likely to be far from this rather specific and arbitrary starting point.

 Below is an animation of the same network evolution shown in the image grid